Pasha0923/winstars-test-task/task1_mnist_image_classification/README.md

 pip install -r requirements.txt
 ```
 ## Usage

-### Demo Notebook
+Demo Notebook demonstrates how the models work:

-demo.ipynb demonstrates:

--Loading MNIST data
+- Loading MNIST data
--Train the implemented models (RF, NN, CNN)
+- Train the implemented models (RF, NN, CNN)
--Evaluating accuracy
+- Evaluating accuracy
--Edge case testing
+- Edge case testing

-The file `demo.ipynb` demonstrates how the models work.
-You can open it in Jupyter Notebook/VS Code or Google Colab and run the cells sequentially.
+You can open file `demo.ipynb` it in Jupyter Notebook/VS Code or Google Colab and run the cells sequentially.

 ## Edge Cases
 We test how the model handles: